Skip to main content

 What does a Utah Area Agency on Aging do?

-A Utah Area Agency on Aging helps older adults and caregivers find local services such as meals, rides, caregiver support, Medicare counseling, legal help referrals, and in-home support options.
+A Utah Area Agency on Aging helps older adults and caregivers find local services such as meals, rides, senior centers, caregiver support, Medicare counseling, legal help referrals, and in-home support options.

 Call your Area Agency on Aging if you are age 60 or older, care for an older adult, need help staying at home, need meal or ride information, or do not know which office handles your problem.